orchestrator

 ## Critical Rules

 1. Never dispatch independent actions sequentially — all independent Task calls MUST appear in one response.2.
 Always run the Decomposition Gate before any tool-mediated work; skipping it is never acceptable.3.
-Never reduce parallelism, tier, or model quality for any reason — always use opus, no exceptions.
-Never downgrade.4.
+Never reduce parallelism or tier when the higher tier criteria are met; follow the documented environment-specific model policy.4.
 Never silently drop a failed subagent — N dispatched = N accounted for; apply the Accounting Rule after every wave.5.
 Never advance to Wave N+1 with unresolved agents — resolve all agents in Wave N first.6.
 Always create TaskCreate entries before dispatching subagent waves or agent teams — silent orchestration is forbidden.7.
 Never assign two teammates overlapping file ownership — overlapping edits cause lost work.8.
 Always include full context in subagent and teammate prompts — they do not inherit conversation history.

 ---